javierhernandez08/predictionRT/README.md

 Results from scenario H feed into the same statistics, CSV/PDF/PNG downloads and chart as any other scenario.

-## Model Insights (Scenarios E and F)
+## Model Insights (Scenario F only)

-After running scenario E (Linear Regression) or F (Random Forest) on a sheet, the statistics panel shows extra download buttons so you can inspect the model itself, not just its accuracy:
+After running scenario F (Random Forest) on a sheet, the statistics panel shows an extra download button so you can inspect the model itself, not just its accuracy:

-* **🌳 Download a tree (PNG)** *(scenario F only)* — draws one of the 300 trees in the Random Forest.
+* **🌳 Download a tree (PNG)** — draws one of the 300 trees in the Random Forest.
 Only the first 3 levels are shown, since the full tree is far too deep and large to read; the caption makes this clear.
-* **📊 Download feature importances (PNG)** *(scenario F only)* — a bar chart of the 20 features the forest relies on most.
-* **📈 Download coefficients (PNG)** *(scenario E only)* — a bar chart of the Linear Regression coefficients, plus the intercept.

-These charts label the 1024 Morgan fingerprint bits as `fp_0`, `fp_1`, etc., since a single bit does not correspond to a readable chemical name on its own.
+This chart labels the 1024 Morgan fingerprint bits as `fp_0`, `fp_1`, etc., since a single bit does not correspond to a readable chemical name on its own.
 Any named chromatographic condition columns present in the sheet (pH, temperature, flow rate, and so on) keep their real names.
-For that reason, the coefficients chart for scenario E only plots the named columns and skips the 1024 fingerprint-bit coefficients, since those are not individually interpretable.

-These buttons only appear once a model has actually been trained for that scenario in the current session (that is, after running at least one sheet with E or F).
-If you switch to a different scenario and come back, the buttons reflect whichever sheet you ran most recently.
+The button only appears when the currently selected scenario is **F** and a Random Forest model has been trained on at least one sheet during the current session.
+It is not offered for scenarios E, G or H, even if those scenarios also trained a model internally.

 ## Downloading Results